 The Energiser batteries are the in-between price batteries – they come in a 6 pack which cost $3.84 so they were actually 64c each.
 However I’m not sure whether I was lucky, or whether my local hardware store just got it wrong, but another big stationary store has these same batteries at $7.99 in a 4 pack which would make them 1.99 each.
 They are called “Energiser Max” if you want to check them out somewhere.
 They did much better than I expected.
 I thought they would last longer than the cheap ones but less than the Varta ones but I was wrong.
 There was only 2 minutes between the Duracell and the Energisers.
 So the last two minutes of Duracell power cost 62c – $1.36 – $0.64.
 I was watching when these reached their charge voltage and so I stopped the charger as they began to charge.

-So the ones I will buy next time will be the cheapest ones.
+So which ones will I buy next time?
 Of course I have quite a collection of batteries left over so it might be a while before I need any more!
-There was insufficient difference between the cheap ones and the brand name ones to make me think they are any better or worse than any of them.
-So save money and buy the cheapest.
+The reality was there was insufficient difference between the cheap ones and the brand name ones to make me think the branded ones are much better than any of them.
+Of course the amount of current you draw from each battery may change the performance of the batteries but on the basis of this test, I will save money and always buy the cheapest.

 Heres how each of the brands performed..

 Duracell. $1.36 6 hrs 30 min.
 1950mA Hr